igmt-official/dotfiles/README.md

-The starting point of this guide is right after a complete clean Arch based distro installation, i've been searching a lot guide for installation Arch Linux, and i read the documents about **[Arch Wiki](https://wiki.archlinux.org/index.php/Installation_guide)** here's my way to install Arch Linux, this is not fully completed installation because, this is all that i did on my installation.
+The starting point of this guide is right after a complete clean Arch based distro installation, i've been searching a lot guide for installation Arch Linux, and i read the documents about **[Arch Wiki](https://wiki.archlinux.org/index.php/Installation_guide)** here's my way to install Arch Linux, this is not fully completed installation because, this is the only that i did on my installation.

 ### Reminder